signalfx/entity-etl/README.md

 ### Usage

+To see the list of supported entity types issue the following request:
+`curl -H "X-SF-TOKEN: $SIGNALFX_ACCESS_TOKEN" https://api.us1.signalfx.com/v2/entities/types`

 To see what fields are available for a given entity type inspect the response to the following request:

-`curl -H "X-SF-TOKEN: $SIGNALFX_ACCESS_TOKEN" https://api.us1.signalfx.com/v2/entities/types`

-To see a list of supported entity types issue the following request:

-`curl -H "X-SF-TOKEN: $SIGNALFX_ACCESS_TOKEN" https://api.us1.signalfx.com/v2/entities?type=awsRds&updatedFromMs=1589782151936&updatedToMs=1589792151936`
+`curl -H "X-SF-TOKEN: $SIGNALFX_ACCESS_TOKEN" https://api.us1.signalfx.com/v2/entities?type=awsRds`

+The request returns entities which were updated in last 15 minutes.
+If the response is empty, you may want to specify broader time range using query parameters listed below.

 Supported query parameters:
 * `type` - required.
 Examples: awsEC2, azureVm.
 Complete list of currently supported types is returned by `/entities/types` endpoint.
 * `updatedToMs` - optional.
-Default: current time in milliseconds.
+Default: current epoch time in milliseconds.
 * `updatedFromMs` - optional.
-Default: current time in milliseconds minus 15 minutes.
+Default: current epoch time in milliseconds minus 15 minutes.

 Note 1: We use the `curl` tool in the above examples.
 Feel free to use any other HTTP client.